Kaitlin Young: Invicta FC

 Young faced Leslie Smith at Invicta FC 1: Coenen vs. Ruyssen on April 28, 2012.
 Their bout ended in a split draw and was named fight of the night.

 Young faced Liz Carmouche at Invicta FC 2: Baszler vs. McMann on July 28, 2012.
 She was defeated by submission due to a rear-naked choke in the second round.

 Young was next set to face Sarah Kaufman at Invicta FC 3: Penne vs. Sugiyama.
 However, Kaufman suffered an injury and Young instead faced Leslie Smith in a rematch.
 She was defeated by TKO in the second round.

 Young was scheduled to face Amanda Nunes at Invicta FC 5: Penne vs. Waterson on April 5, 2013.
 However, Nunes sustained an arm injury and Young instead faced Lauren Taylor.
 Young lost the fight via unanimous decision.

 In April 2016 it was announced by Invicta FC that Young would be joining their staff as a fight matchmaker, working alongside Julie Kedzie.

 After over four years of absence from competition, Young fought Reina Miura at Rizin 12 on August 12, 2018.
 Yong won the fight via unanimous decision.

 Young was scheduled to face Zarah Fairn Dos Santos on November 16, 2018 at Invicta FC 32: Spencer vs. Sorenson.
 However due to visa issues Dos Santos was replaced by Sarah Patterson and the fight proceeded at 150-pound catchweight affair to accommodate Patterson.
 At the weigh-ins, Patterson weighed in at 154.5 pounds, 3.5 pound over the catchweight fight limit of 150.
 She was fined 25 percent of her purse, which went to her opponent Young.
 Young won the fight via technical knockout in round one.
 In June 2019, Young defeated Faith McMah by TKO in the third round.

 Young faced Pam Sorenson on August 9, 2019 at Invicta FC 36: Sorenson vs. Young for the vacant Invicta featherweight title.
 Young lost the fight in a five round unanimous decision.

 Professional Fighters League

 On February 25, 2021, news surfaced that Young had signed with Professional Fighters League and is expected to compete in the women's lightweight tournament of season 2021.

 Young made her debut against Cindy Dandois at PFL 3 on May 6, 2021.
 She won the bout via unanimous decision.

 Young faced Mariana Morais on June 25, 2021 at PFL 6.
 She lost the close bout via split decision.

 Young was scheduled to face Marina Mokhnatkina on August 19, 2021 at PFL 8.
 Young was pulled from the bout a day before the event due to undisclosed reasons.

 Young faced Julia Budd on October 27, 2021 at PFL 10.
 She lost the bout in decisive fashion via unanimous decision.

 Young faced Kayla Harrison on July 1, 2022 at PFL 6.
 Young lost the bout, with the referee stoppage at the 2:35 mark of the first round.

+On April 3, 2023, Young announced her retirement from MMA.